Special Response Team

 Each new team member must then complete a minimum forty-hour Basic SWAT course before being given any operational duties.
 All team members spend hundreds of hours each year in specialized training in addition to their normal departmental duties.
 The team itself trains officers from other agencies as well as military units in law enforcement crossover skills.

-Special Response Team Commander Mike E. Jones (pictured at left) demonstrates the proper use of the M-4 carbine to other members of the team.
-Jones not only serves as the lead SRT officer, but as the department's training officer.
-Jones brings years of experience, along with other officers in the department, from their service in the US Armed Forces.
+Special Response Team Commander Joseph Weyer took command of the team in 2014.
+Weyer not only serves as the lead SRT officer, but as the department's range/firearms training officer.
+Weyer brings years of experience, along with other officers in the department, from their service in the US Armed Forces.

-The unit maintains its own fleet of vehicles including a customized van, two specialized off-road SUV’s and for protection of the officers and citizens during certain violent criminal confrontations, a modified M113A2 Armored Personnel Carrier (APC).
+The unit maintains its own fleet of vehicles including a customized van and two specialized off-road SUV’s and for protection of the officers and citizens during certain violent criminal confrontations.

 While maintaining an armory of less-lethal and lethal weapons, SRT prides itself on resolution of an incident without resorting to them.

 SRT Commander - Det.
-Michael E. Jones - email
+Joseph Weyer - email

 SRT Administrator - Capt.
 James L. Hilles - email